computational-psychology/stimupy/manuscript/paper.md

 they may involve minuscule stimulus changes which are used to probe the limits of visual sensitivity, or they may be used to probe any other aspect of visual processing.
-Stimupy is a free and open-source Python package which allows the user to create visual stimuli of different complexity as they are commonly used in the study of visual perception (\autoref{fig:example}).
+`stimupy` is a free and open-source Python package which allows the user to create visual stimuli of different complexity as they are commonly used in the study of visual perception (\autoref{fig:example}).

-Stimupy provides functions to generate:
+`stimupy` provides functions to generate:

 - basic [components](https://stimupy.readthedocs.io/en/latest/reference/_api/stimupy.components.html),
   including shapes, lines, gratings, checkerboards, and Gaussians